 2) Start at the End

 To get those leads, how many website visits do we need (and to which pages)?
 Which sources will drive that traffic?
 What content and set of tactics are needed to get the impressions that lead to the traffic?
 We likely can find a way to project the numbers we need and set the plan in motion for each step.
-Starting at the end and working backwards is much more powerful than thinking of tactics and hoping that they will deliver.
+Starting at the end and working backward is much more powerful than thinking of tactics and hoping that they will deliver.

 3) Define the Mix

 The digital marketing mix of search engine optimization (SEO), paid search (or pay per click–PPC), social media (organic and paid), email marketing, and all of the other aspects of content marketing, inbound, automation, etc., have many complexities.
-Whether we have teams that specialize in specific channels or have a more integrated role or responsibility, we have to understand the channels available to us and find the right mix.
+Whether we have teams that specialize in specific channels or have a more integrated role, we have to understand the channels available to us and find the right mix.

 Knowing the company and end goals with our work so far, we can now identify the internal and external resources and expertise at our disposal and define our mix.
 The ideal mix is impacted by resources as well as focus.
 If we’re a long lead cycle B2B company, the mix will look much different than an impulse product B2C e-commerce site.

-Figure out what you have in house, with your agency, with vendors, what dollars you have in the budget for paid media, what makes sense for where your audience is, and lock it in.
+Figure out what you have in house with your agency, with vendors, what dollars you have in the budget for paid media, what makes sense for where your audience is, and lock it in.

 4) Set Channel Specific Goals